-(Ignore the warning about masked objects, which is explained below).
-This places a copy of the variables in the births data frame in position 2.
+This places a copy of the variables in the births data frame in position 2 of the search path.
 You can verify this with which shows the objects in this position are the variables from the births data frame.
-When you type the command:

 '''

 search()

 objects(2)

 '''